svikashk/agile/agile/kanban-metrics-and-charts.md

 ---
 layout: default
-title: Metrics and Charts for Kanban | Agile Library
+seo_title: Metrics and Charts for Kanban | Agile Library
-page_title: Metrics and Charts for Kanban
+title: Metrics and Charts for Kanban
 has_children: false
 parent: Kanban - An Introduction
 nav_order: 4